Lou Carnesecca: Early life and education

 Carnesecca was born in New York City on January 5, 1925.
 His parents, Alfredo Carnesecca and Adele Pinotti, were Italian immigrants from Cargalla, a hamlet (frazione) of Pontremoli, Tuscany.
+He grew up in East Harlem, New York.

 He attended high school at St. Ann's Academy in Manhattan (now Archbishop Molloy High School).
 Upon graduation, he served for three years in the U.S. Coast Guard during World War II, where he served on a troop transport in the Pacific theater.

 Basketball career

 Upon discharge from the Coast Guard, Carnesecca then enrolled at St. John's and graduated in 1950.
 He also coached his high school alma mater, St. Ann's, where he was succeeded by Jack Curran.

 Carnesecca became an assistant basketball coach under Joe Lapchick in 1957.
 Eight years later, he was promoted to head coach when Lapchick retired.
 He coached there until 1970, when he received an enticing monetary offer to become head coach and general manager of the ABA's New York Nets.
-The team qualified for the postseason in each of the three season with Carnesecca at the helm.
+The team qualified for the postseason in each of the three seasons with Carnesecca at the helm.
 The 1971-72 Nets finished third in the regular season but reached the ABA Finals, where they were defeated by the Indiana Pacers in six games.
 Despite the loss of Rick Barry and a 30-53 record, the Nets edged out the Memphis Tams for fourth place and the final playoff berth in the Eastern Division in 1972-73.
 With two years remaining on his contract, he resigned after the year ended.
-He reflected upon the experience years later: “Coaching is coaching.
+He reflected upon the experience years later: "Coaching is coaching.
 But the lifestyle in the pros – the travel, the number of games, working with players who want to be told they’re the best thing money could buy – that wasn’t for me.
 I always loved teaching the game.
 I loved watching players get better.
-College was a better fit for me.”
+College was a better fit for me."